WillukuC/Mysterra/1 - History/Eras/0E - Genesis.md

 aliases: Genesis, 0E
 tag: History/Era
 ---
-Before the beginning, there was [[- Absolute Nothingness -|Absolutely Nothing]], a sea of empty space, devoid of anything and everything.<br>
+Before the beginning, there was [[Absolute Nothingness|Absolutely Nothing]], a sea of empty space, devoid of anything and everything.<br>
 From the Nothingness came a sudden something, a spark.
 The spark was not known by any name, but it would later come to be known as the [[The All-Maker|All-Maker]].<br>
 The All-Maker roamed the Nothingness, observing its surroundings.
 There had never been something before, but now it was and would continue to be.<br>
 It ambled for an instant or for an eternity, and then it created the [[- The Multiverse -|multiverse]].<br>